-Guadalupe Lodge is located in private natural reserve adjacent to the Manu National Park.
-The hotel is reachable by car or bus from the charming city of Cuzco and the Machu Picchu.
+Guadalupe Lodge is located in private natural reserve adjacent to the Manu National Park in lush rainforest .
+The Lodge is reachable by car or bus from the charming city of Cuzco and the Machu Picchu.

 It is a paradise for birds’ enthusiasts and nature lovers.
 In addition to the large diversity of birds inhabiting the area, the lodge is also the perfect spot to spot macaws , Oropendolas, brown or Capuchin monkeys.
 Enjoy the nice view of the crystalline river that flows in front of the garden.
 Guadalupe Ecolodge only resorts to renewable energies to provide the best services to the travelers.

 You will feel like being in crystal capsules, observing the wildlife from your comfortable bed.
 Every morning, the bird’s song will wake you up.
 All rooms have 24/24 electricity and hot water, mosquito nets, towels and soap.

 Guadalupe invites you to gets a luxurious experience, into the wild and manu jungle, after a nice ride through the palmtrees, coca plantations and Yuca culture, enter the Guadalupe Lodge.
 You will immediately begin to leave the real world behind.

 Guadalupe is a Manu Jungle Lodge designed to completely immerse you in the world of the surrounding forest.
 Thanks to the many trails starting from the lodge, you can easily feel the dense flora, delightful fauna and stunning views.
 The lodge’s rooms are spread out across three different wooden houses.
 In total, the lodge counts six rooms with twin beds, a bathroom and a balcony.